 To provide dance and performance arts programs for festivals and organizations by facilitating student experience in the development and realization of community-based dance programs at the regional, national, and international level.

 - Offer a variety of dance experiences and programs to the regional community and provide opportunities for TWU students to teach and organize these programs.
 Such programs include but are not limited to the: TWU Community Dance Center, Career Day for Dancers, KidsDance: Rhythms for Life, Texas Dance Improvisation Festival, DanceLab, Weekly Improvisational Jam, Dance for the Planet, DanceWorks and International Dance Company lecture-demonstrations and workshops, formal and informal concerts and annual dance guest artist residencies.

 - Engage students in organizing and implementing community-based performances in K- 12 schools and various social, residential, and community centers.

 - Provide opportunities for students to present their scholarly endeavors (performance and research/writing) at national conferences, festivals, workshops and other venues.

 - Provide opportunities for students to share their scholarly work in face-to-face and online formats with international dance communities (Taiwan, Germany, Japan, Korea, New Zealand, Egypt, Poland, etc.)

 1: Praxis is defined by Paulo Freire as a teaching/learning process that goes from action to reflection and from reflection upon action to new action.
-It is used here to emphasize the integration of theory/practice and reflects our search for more inclusive, less oppositional, language to describe our departmental philosophy and pedagogical vision.
+It is used here to emphasize the integration of theory/practice and reflects our search for more inclusive, less oppositional, language to describe our philosophy and pedagogical vision.